NeeleshRambally/LBG_TempApi/Readme.md

 ### Wishlist
 - Additional unit tests to cover more scenarios.
 Currently, only three test cases are included, but the test coverage could be significantly expanded.
 - Implement caching using Redis or another caching mechanism to improve performance.
+- Deployment to a platform such as AWS
+- More weather data provided to the front end